Donald Gene Miller: Confessions

 In subsequent interviews, Miller told investigators how events unfolded during each of the murders.
 He claimed that he strangled Young in the early hours of January 1, 1977, in a fit of rage after she told him that she was no longer interested in him.
 He was also acquainted with Bush and had asked her out on several occasions, but when she repeatedly refused, he strangled her in a parking lot near Spartan Stadium.

 He also claimed to be on friendly terms with Choquette, whom he had met while at MSU - Miller stated that on the day of the murder, he had invited her over for breakfast and killed her immediately afterwards.
 He explained that he had tied her up and handcuffed her wrists, which he was later unable to open, forcing him to cut off her hands instead.
 In describing details of Stuart's murder, Miller surprised law enforcement by claiming that he had not planned to kill her.
 According to his testimony, Stuart resembled Young, which made him believe that she was still alive - in an apparent panic, he ran her over with his car.
 Upon examining the unconscious woman up close, Miller realized that she was not Young and attempted to help her up.
 However, as she was unconscious and bleeding profusely, he ultimately strangled her and loaded the corpse into his car, whereupon he drove to Clinton County and left it in a drainage ditch.

 Convictions

 Based on the terms of the plea deal, the first-degree murder charges were dismissed.
 Miller was instead charged with several counts of involuntary manslaughter, to which he pleaded guilty and was sentenced to 15 years imprisonment with a chance of parole after 10 years.
 The relatively lenient sentence and the plea deal itself caused outrage in the state and across the country, with victims' relatives criticizing prosecutors for accepting it.
-However, the Ingham County District Attorney, Peter Houk, later said in a statement that he had no other choice since the bodies of the victims had not yet been discovered and with predominantly circumstantial evidence, the chance of a successful conviction was slim.
+However, the Ingham County Prosecutor, Peter Houk, later said in a statement that he had no other choice since the bodies of the victims had not yet been discovered and with predominantly circumstantial evidence, the chance of a successful conviction was slim.